 Jen Doble, on

-duty at IX Area in San Francisco and Olive Hoskins, on duty at the VII
+duty at IX Corps Area Headquarters in San Francisco, California and Olive Hoskins, on duty at the VII

 Corps Area headquarters in Omaha, Nebraska.
 Both women then had about 20 years

 service and there were no more female warrants after they retired.
 Not until

 WWII did the Army again appoint women as warrants.